 BA, Economics, Denison University

 - In Ronald Emilio Reyna v.
 Celtic Insurance Company (US District Court for the Southern District of Florida), serving as a testifying expert on the economics of healthcare prices and the determination of usual, customary, and reasonable rates.
-Provided expert report.
+Provided expert reports.

 - In RTI Surgical, Inc. v.
 LifeNet Health, submitted an expert declaration on commercial success as an objective indicator of patent non-obviousness on behalf of patent owner in an Inter Partes Review challenge to the validity of certain LifeNet Health patents related to soft tissue graft technology.
 Provided written and deposition testimony.